Most recently updated: 28/01/2021

 (Most recently amended or updated: 13/04/2019)

-* the bridge is normally called Pont Mynachlogddu, and sometimes called Pont Cwmisaf.
+* the bridge is called Pont Mynachlogddu on most maps, but sometimes called Pont Cwmisaf by locals, as there are now many more, smaller bridges closer to the modern centre of the village.
 It was once, erroneously I suspect, referred to on a 1980s legal document pertaining to the Water Board right of access to a pipe as “Ddolwen Bridge”.

 ** A few guesses as to what “Llothie” might mean: